manjaro-contrib/mjr.sh/README.md

 - references to `https://example.com` are being purged on a regular basis.
 - all of this makes use of the generous free tiers of cloudflare workers and [d1](https://developers.cloudflare.com/d1/platform/pricing/), so 100k links can be added per day and they can be read 5 Mio times per day and take up virtually no space.
 We should be good for a long time:tm:.
+- no information is being stored on who created the links.